-When a work item processes terminates with a non-zero exit code, it will be marked as failed by default.
+When a work item process terminates with a non-zero exit code, it is marked as failed by default.
 These parameters change that behavior.

 The work item will succeed and a warning will be added to the node.

 The work item will be restarted immediately, according to the Maximum Retries and Retry Count Attribute parameter settings.

 Handle All Non Zero